 Suffering a mild form of epilepsy at nine years old shattered my confidence and self-esteem with panic attacks and anxiety.
 Relentless bullying throughout school and a lifelong stammer in my speech left me in a ‘victim’ mindset.
 A fateful encounter with paragliding on holiday aged thirteen unearthed a passion for the outdoors – a way to prove myself wrong, and choose my challenges instead.
-I began to question my self-limiting beliefs through outdoor challenges, and learning that we don’t always choose the challenges we face – but we can choose how we respond.
+I began to question these self-limiting beliefs through outdoor challenges, and learning that we can’t always choose our challenges – but we can choose how we respond.

 My first walk in the Lake District in 2010 inspired the question ‘Where is Mount Everest?’

-The question captivated me and climbing to the summit of the worlds’ highest seemed the ultimate achievement, going on to climb Mont Blanc in 2012 and heading to the Himalayas for the first time in 2013 to attempt Mera Peak (6,476m) and Baruntse (7,129m).
-Fundraising for good causes in the process has always been important to me and led to the honour of being a London 2012 Olympic Torchbearer through Chester.
+The question captivated me and climbing to the summit of the worlds’ highest peak seemed the ultimate achievement.
+I climbed Mont Blanc in 2012 aged 17 and headed to the Himalayas for the first time in 2013 to attempt Mera Peak (6,476m) and Baruntse (7,129m).
+Challenges are a great opportunity to create something bigger, and fundraising for charities also led to being selected as a London 2012 Olympic Torchbearer through Chester.

-I’ve always had the support and belief of my parents, albeit were never going to sign a cheque for the Everest expedition, nor was my job washing pots in the local pub.
-I was going to have to find a way or make one.
-Since leaving school I have funded my expeditions through corporate sponsorship.
+I’ve always had the support and belief of my parents, albeit they were never going to sign a cheque for the Everest expedition, nor was my job washing pots in the local pub.
+I was going to have to find a way or make one and have single-handedly funded my expeditions through corporate sponsorship.

 My first attempt to climb Everest in 2014 ended in disaster with an avalanche which tragically killed sixteen people and cancelled the expedition.
 In 2015 I returned when our team were trapped on the mountain with my team as a huge earthquake struck Nepal and devastated the country, whilst taking the lives of three team-mates at base camp.

-I began fundraising for Nepal by cycling the height of Everest in one day and organising Walk4Nepal on the anniversary of the earthquake, which has raised over £40,000 to date for PHASE Worldwide to support the earthquake victims.
-Adventures and endurance challenges closer to home have since provided the opportunity to make the biggest difference I can and raise over £85,000 for various charities before founding Mind Over Mountains in 2020.
+I began fundraising for Nepal by cycling the height of Everest in one day and organising Walk4Nepal on the anniversary of the earthquake to raise money for PHASE Worldwide and support the rebuilding process.
+Adventures and endurance challenges closer to home have provided the opportunity to make the biggest difference I can and raise over £85,000 for various charities before founding Mind Over Mountains in 2020.

-Having suffered with depression, anxiety and bulimia as an endurance athlete I also share my experiences to help others, especially men, talk openly about their struggles.
-Sometimes we can’t always see the top of the mountain, but taking the small steps can take us further than we might imagine.
+Having suffered with depression, anxiety and bulimia as an endurance athlete I now share my experiences to help others, especially men, talk openly about their struggles and seek help.
+Sometimes we can’t always see the top of the mountain, but taking small steps can take us further than we ever imagined possible.